 Individuals participating in the Medical Device Accelerator are subject to the Patent and Tangible Research Property Policies and Procedures of the University of Pennsylvania.

-Nationally, knee arthroscopy procedures are performed more than 500,000 times per year.
+James Carey, MD, MPH: Nationally, knee arthroscopy procedures are performed more than 500,000 times per year.
 Metallic biters are the tools currently utilized to perform the procedure.
-However, metallic biters are metallic and rigid, which minimizes access to the meniscus and maximizes the risk for damage to the articular cartilage.
+However, metallic biters are metallic and rigid, which minimizes access to the meniscus and maximizes the risk of damage to the articular cartilage.
 James Carey, MD, MPH is working to create a flexible meniscal biter to permit more comprehensive and safer treatment of the meniscus during knee arthroscopy procedures.

-Chronic obstructive pulmonary disease (COPD), popularly called emphysema, causes 15 million Americans to suffer years of intolerable shortness of breath (SOB).
+Jake Brenner, MD, PhD; Marek Swoboda, PhD; and Perry Dubin, MD, MPH: Chronic obstructive pulmonary disease (COPD), popularly called emphysema, causes 15 million Americans to suffer years of intolerable shortness of breath (SOB).
 In these patients, prior smoking changes the lung structure so that they cannot breathe when engaged in activity.
 Jake Brenner, MD, PhD; Marek Swoboda, PhD; and Perry Dubin, MD, MPH are working to create a wearable mechanical breathing assist device (AIR-AD) to help the 2 million Americans who suffer from severe COPD.
-AIR-AD, is a respiratory assist device that fits like a shell over the anterior chest and abdomen and offloads the work of breathing (WOB).
+AIR-AD is a respiratory assist device that fits like a shell over the anterior chest and abdomen and offloads the work of breathing (WOB).
 With each breath in, AIR-AD generates a vacuum that helps lift the chest and abdomen, drawing air in.
 With each breath out, AIR-AD increases pressure over the chest and helps the patient breathe out faster.
 By assisting with WOB, AIR-AD helps reduce the feeling of SOB, enabling patients to once again engage in life.